graphsense/graphsense-tagpack-tool/README.md

         --password \
         -c "\copy tagstore.confidence(id,label,description,level) from 'tagpack/db/confidence.csv' delimiter ',' csv header;"

+### Export .env variables

+tagpack-tool is able to use the variables configured in the `.env` file to avoid specifying the parameter `--url` each time it connects to the database.
+The `--url` parameter will override the environment values if needed.
+To export the environment variables in `.env` from a linux shell (e.g. bash), first use:

+    source .env
+    export $(grep --regexp ^[A-Z] .env | cut -d= -f1)

+Then call tagpack-tool.

 ### Ingest taxonomies

 Insert concepts from a remote taxonomy into database, e.g. abuse: